VictorTagayun/NUCLEO-G474RE_DAC-DMA_ADC_DAC-OUT/readme.md

 # From DAC-DMA to ADC to DAC out

-Different strategies from DAC-DMA to ADC to DAC out
+Different strategies for DAC-DMA to ADC to DAC out

 Almost same as (https://github.com/VictorTagayun/NUCLEO-G474RE_DAC_DMA_LL-HAL_TIM6_HRTIM)[https://github.com/VictorTagayun/NUCLEO-G474RE_DAC_DMA_LL-HAL_TIM6_HRTIM] for the 2 Freq generator by DAC-DMA but will output the ADC data to DAC by ADC IT